11 Post Natal Nutrition Tips

 11. Stay Hydrated

+One important post natal nutrition tip is to stay hyrated.
 A good rule of thumb when it comes to hydration, is to check the colour of your wee.
 If your urine is dark, then it’s time to drink some more fluids.
 Ideally, your wee would be a clear yellow colour.

 Aim to drink around eight cups of water a day to avoid constipation, support breastfeeding, maintain muscle and joint health and cleanse your body.